University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 ![](https://us.v-cdn.net/5019796/uploads/editor/f4/uuzmf2cbau1y.png)

-SAM files contain a lot of information, with information for every mapped fragments (and sometimes unmapped sequences) all being detailed on a single line of text.
+SAM files contain a lot of information, with information for every mapped fragment (and sometimes unmapped sequences) being detailed on a single line of text.
 Text data generally takes up a large amount of storage space, meaning SAM files are an inefficiant storage format for alignment data.
 Instead, storage formats such as BAM and CRAM are often favoured over SAM as they represent the alignment information in a compressed form.
 BAM (for Binary Alignment Map) is a lossless compression while CRAM can range from lossless to lossy depending on how much compression you want to achieve (up to very much indeed).